Author: Matthew J Dunn / Editor: Jason Kendall / Reviewer: Suzy Connor, Amanda King / Codes: CC10, CC12, CC3, CP4, ELP10, SLO1 / Published: 15/11/2021

 Basilar artery migraine

-Most common in young women.
-Patient may be aware of specific triggers.
-Otherwise uncommon.
+Although a rare diagnosis, it is more common in young women, who may be aware of specific triggers.

 Vertigo, nausea, dysphagia and dysarthria common.
 Transient loss of consciousness is rarely the sole presenting symptom.

-There are two main risk scoring systems in current use: the OESIL score and San Francisco Rule.
-Both have been well validated for use in the ED.
-These scores are designed to identify patients who are at low short term risk of serious adverse events following syncope and who can safely be investigated as outpatients.
+The two most frequently used risk stratification systems in the UK are the OESIL Score and the San Fransisco Syncope Rule.
+Both have been well validated for use in the ED and have been designed to identify patients who are at low short-term risk of serious adverse events following syncope and who can safely be investigated as outpatients.

 The American College of Emergency Physicians Guideline on syncope recommends (based on class B evidence) that patients with syncope and evidence of heart failure or structural heart disease or patients with syncope and other high risk factors (older age, haematocrit < 30%, abnormal ECG or history or presence of structural heart disease, coronary artery disease or cardiac failure) should be admitted.
 “Older age” is not defined.